FedJohn/week-report/first_report.md

     This help me to partsipate well in weekely assiment because l was understood concept of machine learning.

  ML has following types
- - Supervised ML
+ - *Supervised ML.
 this is about Learn a model from a given set of input-output pairs, in order to predict the output of new inputs.

- - Unsupervised ML.
+ - *Unsupervised ML.
 this is all about Discover patterns and learn the structure of unlabelled data.

- - ReiForcement ML
+ - *ReiForcement ML.
 learn what action to take on a give situation.

  Then l walked through  tools  using to analysing and visualized dataset like numpy, pandas, matplotlib and  scipy.